slbailey/Retrovue/docs/domain/Importer.md

 Orchestration may call these behaviors at different granularities.
 For the developer-facing method signatures and CLI wiring (including `get_config_schema()`, filtering by title/season/episode, etc.), see the [Importer Development Guide](../developer/Importer.md).

-All importers MUST implement the `ImporterInterface` protocol:
+All importers MUST implement the `ImporterInterface` protocol, including URI resolution:

 ```python
 class ImporterInterface(Protocol):